New Entry Food Hub

-The World PEAS Food Hub aims to build long term economic self-reliance and food security among farmers in eastern Massachusetts and their communities, and to expand access of healthy and culturally appropriate foods in underserved areas through production of locally grown foods.
+The New Entry Food Hub aims to build long term economic self-reliance and food security among farmers in eastern Massachusetts and their communities, and to expand access of healthy and culturally appropriate foods in underserved areas through production of locally grown foods.

-World PEAS began as a cooperative in 2005, with the goal to help beginning, immigrant and refugee farmers connect with local consumers seeking fresh produce.
+New Entry Food Hub, formerly known as World PEAS, began as a cooperative in 2005, with the goal to help beginning, immigrant, and refugee farmers connect with local consumers seeking fresh produce.

 Most participating farmers do not have a large enough volume, means of transportation, time, or English language skills to effectively access viable, living wage markets on their own.
 By forming a cooperative, small, beginning, immigrant and refugee farmers are able to combine their products to more efficiently and effectively connect with local consumers.
 In June 2013, World PEAS opened a physical warehouse space, transforming the program from a cooperative into a true Food Hub.
-World PEAS aggregates and distributes vegetables grown by over 30 beginning, immigrant and refugee farmers who use organic growing practices.
+In 2018, World PEAS Food Hub's name changed to New Entry Food Hub in an effort to draw a better connection between the Food Hub and New Entry's overall mission to train new farmers.
+New Entry Food Hub aggregates and distributes vegetables grown by beginning and multicultural farmers who use organic growing practices.
 Additional fruits and vegetables are sourced from farms within 100 miles of Boston that use certified organic practices, as well as farms that use integrated pest management.
-This produce serves over 400 World PEAS CSA shareholders, local shelters and food banks, schools and institutions, and SNAP-eligible Lowell residents.
+This produce serves CSA shareholders, local shelters, senior centers, childcare programs, and institutions.

-The World PEAS Food Hub aims to provide the following services to our program farmers and the greater Boston community:
+The New Entry Food Hub aims to provide the following services to our program farmers and eastern Massachusetts communities:

-- Direct market access for farmers, through product aggregation & distribution
+- Direct market access for farmers, through product aggregation and distribution

-- Access to sustainably grown, local fruits and vegetables through the World PEAS CSA
+- Access to sustainably grown, local fruits and vegetables through the New Entry CSA

-- Ability to connect directly with their farmers, through newsletters, outreach, farm tours, etc.
+- Ability for consumers to connect directly with their farmers, through newsletters, outreach, farm tours, etc.

 World PEAS Food Hub 2016 Annual Report